National and ethnic cultures of Utah: Background

 Immigrants came to Utah in three major “waves”.
 The first wave took place between 1850 and 1880, when the Church of Jesus Christ of Latter-day Saints (LDS Church) invited all the new converts, who were mostly from Northern Europe, to “gather in Zion.”
 The second one occurred between 1880 and 1920 and involved people from all over the world.
 This happened in connection with the booming railroad and mining industries.
 The third one, after World War II, was slower and it is still happening to this day.
 Most of the participants are from Mexico and Latin America.
-All of these individuals brought their native cultures with them.
-National and ethnic cultures are a big part of diversity in any state and city, because they are the result of thousands of years of traditions and civilization.
-There is no easy substitute for these cultural treasures.
-In today's always increasing globalized economy, people are better prepared for its challenges if they are exposed to a variety of different cultures.

 Demographic data

 According to 2000 official estimates, the population of the state of Utah was 2,470,000.